This website does not contain emergency information or warnings.If you require emergency information, click on your State or Territory below.

 You may not have received the text message on your mobile telephone for a number of reasons including:

-The Emergency Alert Location Based Solution relies on the capability of each carrier to detect and locate every mobile with a last known location within the warning area set by the emergency services.
+The location based service relies on each carrier to detect and locate every mobile phone with a last known location within the warning area set by the emergency services.